Monique Wasunna, Director, DNDi Africa

-Dr Wasunna joined DNDi in 2004 and coordinates DNDi’s activities throughout Africa.
+Dr Wasunna joined DNDi in 2003 and is the Director of the DNDi Africa regional Office.
+She has been supervising and leading DNDi’s activities in Eastern Africa since 2003.
 She is a founding member and former Chair of the Leishmaniasis East Africa Platform (LEAP), promoting clinical research for leishmaniasis and capacity building in the region.

 Dr Wasunna is a physician and an infectious disease and tropical medicine specialist.
 She holds a Bachelor of Medicine and Bachelor of Surgery degree from the University of Nairobi.
 Her postgraduate training in medicine was sponsored by WHO-TDR at the London School of Hygiene and Tropical Medicine, University of London, where she obtained an MSc and a PhD in medicine and a diploma in Tropical Medicine and Hygiene from the Royal College of Physicians of London.
 She is a Fellow of the Royal Society of Tropical Medicine and Hygiene, a member of the Kenya Medical Association and Kenya Association of Physicians.